stonyp90/Usrly-Agent/README.md

 ## 🤝 Contributing

 We welcome contributions!
-Please see our contributing guidelines:
+Please see our [Contributing Guide](./CONTRIBUTING.md) for detailed instructions.

+### Quick Start

 1. **Fork the repository**
 2. **Create a feature branch**: `git checkout -b feature/amazing-feature`